FAQs for psychologists

 The Society does not validate training courses, but it does provide verification that any assessment of testing competence meets appropriate standards leading to eligibility to apply for BPS qualifications in test use and entry on to the Register of Qualifications in Test Use (RQTU).
 For an overview about becoming an Assessor for Educational or Occupational Testing, please visit How to become an Assessor for Educational, Forensic or Occupational Testing

 - All entrants on the Register of Qualifications in Test Use (RQTU) are encouraged to download a copy of An Introduction to the Register of Qualifications in Test Use (RQTU).
-This outlines the maintenance of competence requirements and arrangements which enable registered test users to re-validate their qualifications after every 6 years.
+This outlines the maintenance of competence requirements.

 - This site also contains a variety of best practice guidelines covering different aspects of testing.
 This information can be accessed at Guidelines and Information.